Plugging Viagra | Rectal Sildenafil Use And Abuse

 • heart attack, stroke, or irregular heart rate

-Viagra Addiction
+What Viagra Addiction Looks Like

-People who use high doses of this medication can develop chemical tolerance, meaning they’ll need larger amounts of the drug to gain effect.
+Addiction may be more likely when mixing the drug with other illegal substances.
+People who use high doses of Viagra can develop chemical tolerance, meaning they’ll need larger amounts of the drug to gain the desired effect.
+Tolerance can easily lead to greater risk of overdose when rectal administration is the preferred method of abuse.

-Viagra Addiction Treatment
+Treatment Options For Viagra Addiction

 This page does not provide medical advice.
 See more